 So I’ve spent the past four months developing a Feldenkrais lesson for runners to help relieve this stress and remove the movement barriers to running comfortably and enjoyably with a slight forefoot/midfoot strike in zero drop, minimalist footwear or barefoot.
 I designed it to help you feel how to allow your hip flexors to lengthen appropriately for running, coordinate that with the movement of your pelvis, and connect it upwards to your shoulders and downwards to your feet.
 And I also built in a number of strategies to help you reduce asymmetries that may cause you to have problems with just one foot.

-It’s called Free Your Feet, and I’m incredibly excited to share it today as my annual New Year’s gift to you.
+It’s called Free Your Feet, and I’m incredibly excited to share it with you.

 Please share you experiences with the lesson and ask me questions by leaving a reply.
 It would make my day to hear from you!

 I wish you happiness, comfort, and freedom with every step in the new year.

 Sign up for our free weekly newsletter filled with analysis, information, insights, and tips you can apply to your own running!

 Jae Gruenke, GCFP, is a running technique expert and Feldenkrais Practitioner.
 Known as a “running form guru,” she is the Founder and CEO of The Balanced Runner™ in New York City and The Balanced Runner UK.
 She has helped runners from beginner to Olympian improve their form to become pain-free, economical, and fast.